 Miscellaneous: The plant gets the name soap plant because Chlorogalum bulbs were traditionally squashed to make a detergent that was used to wash clothes.

-If planning to sow from seeds then soap plant seeds should be chilled by placing the seeds in pots (with soil) in a black bag, then placing in the fridge for two weeks.
+If planning to sow from seeds, then Soap plant seeds should be chilled by placing the seeds in pots (with soil) in a black bag, then placing in the fridge for two weeks.

-The pots should then be planted outdoors buried to the rim in the spring-time.
+The pots should then be planted outdoors, buried to the rim in the spring-time.

 Once seedlings appear, they should be transplanted at a spacing of about 7 to 10 cm (3 to 4 inches) into a sunny or partially shaded part of the garden.
 This location should have good drainage.